SirLich/gd-explorer/readme.md

 This one will be much tricker, because there is so many differnt material types and such.
 Probably no support for now.

+# TODO

+ - Fix log spam related to the SpectrumAnylyzer missing by default
+ - Create cache folder and other important files on startup, if missing
+ - Cache user settings, especially project root
+ - Prevent name clash in the cache (use full original path)
+ - Check cache when starting up, to try and provide icons on load
+ - Prevent all files from being expanded when clearing the search
+ - Importing 3D model switches tabs
+ - Add better 3D controls
+ - Re add support for text files

+# Release Notes

+## 0.0.3

+ - Unreleased

+## 0.0.2

+ - Fixed issue where the 'gde.txt' dummy file was deleted rather than copied, preventing you from importing more than one asset.
+ - Fixed log spam when input was processed before the main control node was available.
+ - Added editor-friendly icons to the audio preview

+## 0.0.1

+ - The first testing release.
+Contained generally the feature set claimed above, but a bit buggy and badly organized.